Pablo251/Kangoo/README.md

 # Kangoo
 Kangoo is a "mailing send" manager.
-It's a UTN project.
+It's a UTN students project.